Below are important Caribbean cruise tips that everyone should know before racing off to the cruise port.

 Here is one way to earn some cash toward your mandatory gratuity aboard a Carnival cruise ship, and make your trip more of an affordable family vacation...

 If you booked Carnival's early saver rate, up to 2 days before sailing check with the cruise line to see if the price for your ticket has dropped.
 If the price has dropped, you can call the cruise line and in most cases they will give you the difference in prices as onboard credit.

 Sweet!
-That could help to reduce what you pay in gratuities and land you a discount cruise vacation.
+That could help to reduce what you pay in gratuities and land you a discounted cruise vacation.

 Note: While gratuities are billed to your account, you may request an adjustment up or down based on your cruise experience.
 Please leave some for the hardworking crew members who serve you all cruise long.

 My Wife & Daughter On Crown Princess 2013

 How about safety at sea?
 Is your family safe onboard the ship?
-Click here to learn more safety aboard ship.
+Click here to learn more about safety aboard ship.